 The Anglo-Saxon name Patyke comes from when the family resided in the village of Puttock in the county of Sussex.
 This habitation surname was originally derived from the Old English word puttoc which means kite, denoting a bird belonging to the hawk family.

 Early Origins of the Patyke family

 The surname Patyke was first found in Sussex where one of the first records of the family was Aelfricus (Aefric) Puttoc (died 1051) Archbishop of York (1023-1041) and Bishop of Worcester.
 He may have been the bishop who crowned Harold Harefoot king of England in 1036.
 However, when Harthacnut became king, he and others were charged to disinter Harold's body and throw it away.
 By the Battle of Hastings they had branched westward to Somerset where Aluried Puttoch held estates at that time.

 Early History of the Patyke family

-Another 219 words (16 lines of text) covering the years 1270, 1227, 1273 and 1601 are included under the topic Early Patyke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Patyke research.
+Another 110 words (8 lines of text) covering the years 1270, 1227, 1273 and 1601 are included under the topic Early Patyke History in all our PDF Extended History products and printed products wherever possible.

 Patyke Spelling Variations